 Kee is back on the field and feeling stronger than ever this fall

 Following surgery, Kee knew he faced a six-month endurance test for rehabilitation.
 “I told Dr. Dunlay I would be back in under six months, and I did it.”
 Kee completed therapy in four and a half months.

 “He is a great kid and exceeded my expectations in his recovery.
 Kee has full range of motion, strength, and no pain.
 I am really impressed with his work ethic and dedication to get back on the field.”

 Kee says he’s ready for the season opener.
 “I feel great!
 I am still getting stronger with our daily practices and workouts.
-Our team is going to be a national championship contender and I’m so blessed to be a part of this program.”
+I have been so blessed to be a part of this football program.”